 Over the course of 8-weeks, the participants of the HOPE Youth Leadership Program (HYLP) conducted a research project where they examined the needs of young people.
 They took a look at universal issues like college access, racial inequities, mental health, and health care access all while paying close attention to how the COVID-19 pandemic has exacerbated existing inequities across Latina adolescents in the state.

-Their presentation topics include mental health and healthcare access, college affordability, confronting racism in schools, and more.
+Their presentation topics include mental health and healthcare access, college affordability, and more.

 Welcome Remarks from HOPE CEO

 Special presentations from:

 Mt.
 Pleasant High School | San Jose, CA

 Dominguez High School | Compton, CA

 Girls Inc of OC | Costa Mesa, CA